Off-Street Parking Review

 Contact firstname.lastname@example.org with questions or feedback.

 The City of Victoria is undertaking a comprehensive review of the Off-Street Parking regulations for vehicles and bicycles (Schedule C of the Zoning Regulation Bylaw).
 The Off-Street Parking regulations will establish appropriate parking requirements for development on private property.
 This project does not include a review of the provision or management of public parking such as on-street parking, parkades or surface parking lots.
-The review was initiated in February 2016 and is expected to be presented to Council in the spring of 2017.

 The desired outcome of the review is an updated set of parking requirements and related design standards that reflect current trends and best practices as well as to align and support the related policies and objectives in the Official Community Plan.
 A key component of this project will be the review and update of minimum parking requirements for private property which will be completed through data collection, research, and analysis related to parking demand and best practices.
 It is anticipated that the key benefits of this project will include: